MoLF: Mixture-of-Latent-Flow for Pan-Cancer Spatial Gene Expression Prediction from Histology: Experiments and Results

 \subsubsection{Experimental Setup and Benchmarks}

 We conduct comprehensive experiments on the HEST-1k pan-cancer benchmark \citep{jaume2024hest}, adhering to the official splits to ensure rigorous held-out evaluation.
 This large-scale collection encapsulates significant inter-center variability, spanning diverse spatial transcriptomics platforms, staining protocols, and scanner vendors, thereby ensuring that our results reflect true cross-site generalization.
+For training we include all available slides covering 29 cancer types including "unknown".
 We encode histological morphology using visual features extracted from the UNI-v2 pathology foundation model \citep{chen2024towards}, ensuring a consistent feature space for MoLF and the retrained baselines.
 We utilized $N=6$ experts with a Top-2 gating strategy ($k=2$).
 We adopted this configuration to ensure training stability and maximize expert utilization; Top-2 routing mitigates the risk of routing collapse often associated with hard Top-1 strategies while providing sufficient capacity to model pan-cancer heterogeneity.

 \textbf{Curated Gene Panel.} A significant challenge in histogenomic modeling is defining a predictive target that balances biological significance with rigorous evaluation.
 While recent foundation model STPath \citep{huang2025stpath} attempted to predict expansive panels (up to 38k genes); however, without assessing performance on the long tail of low-variance genes, this coverage provides no guaranteed predictive value.
 To establish a robust benchmark, we construct a curated panel comprising the union of the 50 MSigDB Hallmark pathways \cite{gsea_msigdb_ref} and the top-50 cancer-specific Highly Variable Genes (HVG).
 This set is designed to test two distinct capabilities: modeling stable, conserved biological programs (Hallmark) and capturing strong, cancer-specific variance signals (HVG).
 Detailed statistics are provided in Appendix \ref{app:hest}.